There are plenty of options for Bed and Breakfast in Ireland and Northern Ireland, but standards vary wildly. Here’s how to chose the right Irish B&B.

 Visitors should immerse themselves in “trad” or traditional Irish music, which can be found in many pubs.
 While there, enjoy a pint of the local beer or an Irish whiskey.
 The Celtic ruins throughout the country are not to be missed.
 The sea cliffs in the west of the country are the most impressive we’ve ever seen.
 Here are some of our favorite things to do in Ireland.

-“You Are Now Entering Free Derry” – these are the six most powerful words in understanding the period known as The Troubles in Northern Ireland.
-Since the occupation and eventual partition of the island of Ireland in 1921, the Derry murals have been art, propaganda, and an emotional outlet for the residents of this city. …
+“You Are Now Entering Free Derry” – these are the six most powerful words in understanding the period known as The Troubles in Northern Ireland. …